 There are no National Parks in Northern Ireland, but in the south there are a further 6.

-Meanwhile you may be thinking, what about Northern Ireland and the rest of Scotland?
+But what about Northern Ireland and the rest of Scotland?
 Don’t they have beautiful landscapes worth protecting?
 Well large areas of these benefit from protection under different designations.
 Join me next week to learn more.